naphteine/atay/README.md

-# Atay
+# Cyperus

-Atay is a library management web app developed using Next.js.
+Cyperus is a library management web app developed using Next.js.

 # Stack